Component Macros

 }

-derive_component Macro
+#[cgp_component] Macro

 With the repetitive pattern, it makes sense that we should be able to just define the consumer trait, and make use of Rust macros to generate the remaining code.
-The author has published the cgp Rust crate that provides the derive_component macro that can be used for this purpose.
+The author has published the cgp Rust crate that provides the cgp_component attribute macro that can be used for this purpose.
 Using the macro, the same code as above can be significantly simplified to the following:

 use cgp::prelude::*;